 Acknowledgments

 We’d like to thank Daniel Menezes for assistance in the early stages of screening, Thiago Moulin for assistance with co-authorship graphs, Kleber Neves for general assistance with analyses in R and Jonathan Lee for opinions on the manuscript.

+Furthermore we thank the recommender and reviewers from Peer Community In Neuroscience for their assessments and suggestions to improve this manuscript.

 References